Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 to some an `i64` and a number of elements, can you just pretend it's an array for me?".

+We needed to add the `extern "C"` bit to the function signature to indicate that the function will be exported and should use the "C" calling convention.
+The `#[no_mangle]` attribute tells the compiler to leave the function symbol as it is instead of mangling it (check out [name mangling][mangling] for more details).

 > **Note:** Notice that I used `slice::from_raw_parts()` here to get a slice
 > instead of getting a `Vec` with `Vec::from_raw_parts()`.
 I'll leave it as an
 > exercise for the reader to figure out why (hint: who owns that chunk of